skytap/sample-api/README.md

 sample-api
 ==========

-Repository of example scripts exercizing basic functionality of the Skytap REST API.
+Repository of example scripts exercising basic functionality of the Skytap REST API.